jmiggs/RobinStax/README.md

 ### The Line and the Counter

 To implement this, a combination of interesting React methods and specific Recharts properties were leveraged.
-The LineChart is defined in a parent Graph Component As previously noted, the LineChart itself is a React componenet imported from the Recharts library, along with other components that act as supplementary elements to produce the properties of the LineChart.
+To begin, the LineChart is defined in a parent Graph Component.
+As previously noted, the LineChart itself is a React componenet imported from the Recharts library, along with other components that act as supplementary elements to produce the properties of the LineChart.
 For example, if a LineChart needs to display an x-axis, then a specific XAxis component from the Recharts library is used. *see Recharts section above for LineChartstructure*

 Evidently, the **Line** component of a LineChart is used to display the blue line that represents the time-series data we see on the graph.
 This Line component has a built-in property called `activeDot`, which carries a payload of information from the graph depending on where the cursor is on the Line.
 This payload contains the time-series data to be used.
 Here's a snippet of the payload when the cursor is on a single point on the Line: